 Cash self-registration stations are no longer in use in this park.Visit website

 The Goolwa Camping and Tourist Park offers family friendly holiday accommodation on South Australia's Fleurieu Peninsula.
 It has a reputation for comfort and affordability and is close to local shops, Goolwa beach, the Murray mouth and local wineries.
 It is only a short drive from Port Elliot, Middleton, and Victor Harbor.

 It is ideal for both one night stopovers and extended stays.
 We offer competitive prices and specials during our off-peak times.

-We have two bedroom villas that sleep up to five people, and two bedroom family villas that sleep up to six.
-We also have one bedroom cabins that sleep uo to four people, two of these cabins are pet friendly.
+We have two bedroom villas that sleep up to five people, two bedroom family villas that sleep up to six and one bedroom cabins that sleep up to four.
+Two of the single bedroom cabins and one of the Family Villas are now pet friendly.
 And we now have a fully accessible Mobility Impaired Cabin which sleeps up to 6 people.

 We have drive through, ensuite, powered, and unpowered sites.

-The spacious Goolwa Camping and Tourist Park is well maintained and features an indoor camp kitchen with outdoor decking, 2 extra BBQ areas, jumping pillow, heated swimming pools and playground.
+The spacious Goolwa Camping and Tourist Park is well maintained and features an indoor camp kitchen with outdoor decking, 2 extra BBQ areas, jumping pillow, heated swimming pools with a waterslide and playground.